Industrial collaboration

 Recommendations

-• In order to foster cooperation between Japanese and European industries in the defense domain, especially with the view of addressing third country markets, the Government of Japan should present a more precise framework in terms of practical expectation (main technologies, operating field, priorities) and actively motivate Japanese companies to enter into a cooperative mode with their European counterparts.
+- In order to foster cooperation between Japanese and European industries in the defense domain, especially with the view of addressing third country markets, the Government of Japan should continue to actively motivate Japanese companies to enter into a cooperative mode with their European counterparts.